How to remove Mac viruses

 There are numerous types of Mac viruses spreading throughout the Internet since 2006.[6].
 They are categorized almost identically to Windows ones, which include:

 The least harmful programs are browser hijackers, adware, and fake optimization tools.
-If infected with this type of viruses, you shouldn't run into issues while trying to remove Mac virus.
+If infected with this type of malware, you shouldn't run into issues while trying to remove a Mac virus.
 However, these potentially unwanted programs can get extremely annoying if kept on the computer for a long time.
-Also known as browser-hijacking applications, they are very likely to enter the system via bundling and from infected web browsers.

 Once installed, the PUP changes browser settings such as: